Legler Systems Company | DB Menu | Contact Us | Help | Home |

 DB14 - Inquire Active Users:

-Inquiry procedure DB14 displays a window of active users who are signed on the financial system.
+Inquiry procedure DB14 displays a results screen of active users who are signed on the financial system.
 Also, all users defined by procedure DB08 can be displayed.
-This DB user procedure can be run at any time to display active users.
+This DB end-user procedure can be run at any time to display active users.
+Procedure DB14 supports dynamic linking to the DB08 screen when function key F7 is pressed.
+To view a sample of the DB14 data selection prompts and output results screen, click DB14 screen.

 DB15 - Print Transaction Audit Report:

-Report procedure DB15 prints the Transaction Audit Report identifying all deleted records from the online Master File for audit control.
-Also, any changes to an online record can be printed in the Transaction Audit Report (DB15), provided detail transaction logging is set in procedure DB04.
+Reporting procedure DB15 prints the Transaction Audit Report identifying all deleted records from the online Master File for audit documentation.
+Also, any changes to an online data record can be printed in the Transaction Audit Report (DB15), provided the transaction logging feature is set in procedure DB04.
 Computer procedure DB15 can be done at any time.

 DB16 - Inquire Pending Batch Requests:

-Inquiry procedure DB16 displays a window of current batch report requests entered online with an "Entry Correct" equals "B".
-These batch report requests are automatically processed by the JOBS script when the user signs-off the financial system.
+Inquiry procedure DB16 displays a results screen of current batch report requests entered online with an "Entry Correct" equals "B".
+These batch report requests (generally long reports) are automatically processed by the Jobs.bat script when the user signs-off the financial system.
 Computer procedure DB16 is optional.

-Data entry procedure DB17 is used to enter any comments, instructions or notes on customers (AR01), vendors (AP01), customer orders (OE01), products (OE09), names (ML01) and Bill-To/Ship-To names (OE19).
-The hot key F7 in various accounting modules can easily load procedure DB17 to enter new notes or view existing "NOTES".
+Data entry procedure DB17 is used to enter comments, instructions, text or special notes on customers (AR01), vendors (AP01), customer orders (OE01), products (OE09), mailing names (ML01) and Bill-To/Ship-To names (OE19).
+The hot key (function key F7) in various accounting modules can easily load procedure DB17 to enter new special notes or view existing "NOTES".
 Computer procedure DB17 can be started at any time.
+The Note-ID field in the General Notes Record identifies the source data record associated with the special notes.
+To view a sample General Notes screen, click DB17 screen image.

 DB92 - Redefine System Printer: